 Vision Summary: NGS identifies, maintains and improves its capability of performing core (mission-related) functions.
 At the same time, NGS modernizes its infrastructure, updating all specifications, guidelines and tools in order to enable NGS stakeholders to access the NSRS as simply as possible.
-A number of sub-tasks are associated with this overarching goal, including the education and training of NGS employees, supporting real-time applications, evaluating how or whether outside users submit data to the NGS database, modernizing all tools used by NGS and provided to the public, and updating all outreach and training materials.
+A number of sub-tasks are associated with this overarching goal, including the education and training of NGS employees, supporting real-time applications, evaluating how or whether outside users submit data to the NGS database, modernizing all tools used by NGS and provided to the public, updating all outreach and training materials, and generally improving the quality of all NGS products and services.